junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 1777
-congress: 111th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 1777

-That the bill from the House of Representatives (H.R.
-1777) entitled “An Act to make technical corrections to the Higher Education Act of 1965, and for other purposes. ”, do pass with the following
+> To make technical corrections to the Higher Education Act of 1965, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Table of contents